craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 | ... of Cure Disease         | Cast *lesser restoration*                                                                                                                                                            |               |                   |

 #### of Healing
-A thin, light to deep red
+A thin, light to deep red, decarbonated potion

 #### of Vitality
 #### of Rejuvenation